Scene it? — Mobile Games

 Hands-On Visual Creation

-Across the series I was the primary visual designer amd artist, defining and creating assets, UI elements, typography, and thematic color for all of the titles.
+Across the series I was the primary visual designer and artist, defining and creating assets, UI elements, typography, and thematic color for all of the titles.

 For Pixel Flix, the 8-bit aesthetic was both stylistic nostalgia and a direct tie-in to a specific mini-game format from the original DVD series, reinforcing continuity between the legacy experience and its mobile evolution.